 Patients can participate in the project using their own Android or iOS smartphones.
-They are informed about the project and in addition to consenting to RABBIT-SpA,
+They are informed about the project and in addition to consenting to RABBIT-SpA, they sign an informed consent for the additional app project.

 Figure 1: Excerpt from the patient questionnaire from RABBIT-SpA.
 The five questions are assessing state of health, disease activity, pain, skin involvement, and sleep disorders using a numerical rating scale [0-10].